A detailed summary of

 A map indicates a goal to be reached, establishing precise routes and paths but relative to the contingent situation of the territory on which one must move.
 If we wanted to translate this metaphor, placing it in relation to the history of that redactional process, we could say that our hermeneutic goal is represented by the reconstruction of the dream that animated the existence of Francis together with his brothers.
 This is possible, however, only by returning to the map of the time, represented not simply by the Rule but by all the texts of Francis relating to it, read as witnesses of a multiple rewriting of different journeys.
 With them it was a question of giving shape to that dream in order to embody it within the different needs of a changing cultural and ecclesial territory.
 Therefore, history has communicated this ancient map relative to that territory to us.
 We ask ourselves: Has it become useless for us or can it still constitute an effective reference?

 Our territory is very different from that of Francis and his early Order, a cultural, economic, social and religious territory which, we can say, had remained substantially unchanged and the same for many centuries.
 In the last hundred years, however, there has been a dizzying acceleration of the socio-cultural and scientific innovations launched in the nineteenth century, to the point of producing a radical transformation of the Western world in its way of thinking and living.
 Aware of this revolution in our territory and of the historical nature of the text of the map left to us by Francis, it is necessary to carry out a double task in reading the Rule: on the one hand, to reconstruct the evangelical intention that moved Francis, and on the other, to project that lived ideal onto our contemporary territory, to make it a possible “orientation” reference point in the choice of suitable routes for our experience.
 Leaving aside those journeys (norms) born many centuries ago and which were adequate for a medieval space and time, Francis’ dream should restore the courage in us to attempt renewed and adequate “meaningful” choices for this generation.
 Repeating that juridical dictation to the letter would mean losing the true content that must instead be listened to as the true “inter-esse” of the text: Francis’ intention in living the Gospel.
-It is the soul of a history that asks to find its adequate form in every age through intelligent and courageous choices.
+His intention remains the heart of his Rule of life that asks to find its adequate form in every age through intelligent and courageous choices.

 - Cf. CAss 17: FF 1563.
 Per rinvii bibliografici su questa complessa raccolta di memorie cf. F. Accrocca, La Compilatio Assisiensis, ovvero la voce dei compagni, in Frate Francesco 75 (2009), 485-519. ↑